Church Theft Procedures & Guidelines

 - Are offerings always stored in a secure or well-supervised area?

-- Do we make sure that offerings are never handled by only one person before they are counted and recorded?
+- Do we ensure that only one person never handles offerings before they are counted and recorded?

 - Is the person making the deposit different from the person who counted the offering?

-- Does the church provide its’ members with an annual receipts for giving?
+- Does the church provide its members with an annual receipt for giving?

-- Do all church accounts fall under the general accounting and auditing structure of the church?
+- Do all church accounts fall under the church’s general accounting and auditing structure?

-- Does the church require two signature for all checks?
+- Does the church require two signatures for all checks?

 - Do we make sure the same person is not involved in more than one of the financial procedures of the church (collecting the funds, counting them, recording the giving, authorizing expenditures, writing the checks, auditing the accounts)?